jennybuni/retrobun/content/posts/starting-your-collection/index.md

 If you’re starting small, I recommend focusing on one series or one console.
 Pokémon alone is a deep rabbit hole: the Game Boy era, the GBA remakes, spin-offs like Pokémon Pinball (with the built-in rumble!), and even oddities like Hey You, Pikachu! for the N64.
 Narrowing your focus will save you money and keep things fun.

-Step Four: Where to Find Games
+## Step Four: Where to Find Games

 Now the fun part: the hunt.
 Here are some beginner-friendly hunting grounds:

-Local game shops – Many cities have retro shops where you can browse in person.
+Local game shops – Many towns and cities have retro shops where you can browse in person.
 Prices vary, but you’ll usually avoid fakes.

-Conventions & flea markets – Treasure-hunting vibes at their peak.
+Conventions – Treasure-hunting vibes at their peak.
 Bring cash and haggle politely.

-Online marketplaces (eBay, Mercari, etc.) – Huge selection, but be careful of repros.
+Online marketplaces (eBay, Facebook Marketplace, etc.) – Huge selection, but be careful of repros.
 Always check seller ratings and cartridge photos.

 Friends & family – Don’t overlook this one.
 You’d be amazed how many people still have a shoebox of games in the attic.